Cabinet of Yuan Shikai

-The Yuan Shikai Cabinet was the second cabinet of the Qing dynasty and of China, led by Prime Minister Yuan Shikai from 2 November 1911 to the abdication of the Xuantong Emperor in February 1912.
+The Yuan Shikai Cabinet was the second cabinet of the Qing dynasty and of China, led by Yuan Shikai as Prime Minister from 2 November 1911 to the abdication of the Xuantong Emperor in February 1912.

 History

 In 1911, the Wuchang Uprising broke out, and Prince Qing stepped down from his position as Prime Minister.
 General Yuan Shikai was summoned back to put down the rebellion and was also appointed Prime Minister.
 His cabinet was set up on 16 November 1911.

 Composition

 The following is a list of ministers in the cabinet: